PALEOLITHIC ART MAGAZINE

 Important documented traces come to us from the places in which have been found the first urban agglomerates, from the middle-east regions of the Mesopotamia and of the valleys of Tigris and Euphrates.

-So-called "fertile crescent" was extremely propitious place to the stable installations, also for the abundant presence of a spontaneous wild cereal, the einkorn, that later on to accidental hybridizations with other wild graminaceaes of the area was at the origin of new varieties that made the zone more and more rich and suitable for to the sedentarity.
+So-called "fertile crescent" was extremely propitious place to the stable installations, also for the abundant presence of a spontaneous wild cereal, the einkorn, that later on to accidental hybridizations with other wild graminaceous

-In virtue of such favorable conditions, such territory becames the crib of the civilizations in how much the natural wealth of the place allowed inventions and progress.
+In virtue of such favorable conditions, such territory became the crib of the civilizations in how much the natural wealth of the place allowed inventions and progress.

 In particular, to the end of the IX and during the VIII millennium B.C.
 (Pre-Pottery Neolithic B, PPNB), above all in the arts, was a great blooming, supported by the manifestation of a rich symbolic function.

-According to the current archaeological searches, it was at first the feminine image, symbol for excellence of life and fecundity, to express the religious feeling of the man, like testifyied from the plentiful blooming of statuine in stone before, and then in terracotta (the so-called Venus), representing the knot body of the woman, emphasized in her characteristics of genitrix, present near all the cultures in the several parts of the world.
+According to the current archaeological searches, it was at first the feminine image, symbol for excellence of life and fecundity, to express the religious feeling of the man, like attested from the plentiful blooming of statuine in stone before, and then in terracotta, the so-called Venuses, see .
+THE NAKED WOMAN (VENUS) IN PALEOLITHIC SCULPTURE, representing the knot body of the woman, emphasized in her characteristics of genitrix, present near all the cultures in the several parts of the world.

-The current typology of the Art, present in the Paleolithic (lower,
+The current typology of the Art is present in the Paleolithic (lower,

 The knowledge of the death is interlaced to the same life, and is innate to the human being: moreover, recent studies of animal ethology show that the sense of the death is not prerogative of the only man.
 Observations on the bonobos, chimpanzees that live in the forest of the Ivory Coast, in Africa, as an example attest the sense of pain and the cure for the body of dead companions (Christophe Boesch and Hedwige Boesch-Ammerman, 1989).

-Numerous evidences therefore on this knowledge by the man, even if we do not have traces about the most ancient burials , for the too much time passed, the conditions of the interment, and for the natural phenomena also grand that are are ollowed in the time, often twisting the land configuration.
+Numerous evidences therefore on this knowledge by the man, even if we do not have traces about the most ancient burials, for the too much time passed, the conditions of the interment, and for the natural phenomena also grand that are are hollowed in the time, often twisting the land configuration.